Libraries in Cardiff: Cathays

-The library reopened on 26 July 2010 after a £1 million refurbishment, of which £300,000 was funded by the Welsh Assembly Government.
-The work saw the western wing by Whitchurch Road brought back into use, the roof replaced and improvements to the outside area.
-Local Liberal Democrat councillors aim to see a community room included as part of the plans for the building.
+The library reopened on 26 July 2010 after a £1 million refurbishment, of which £300,000 was provided by the Welsh Assembly Government.
+The work saw the western wing by Whitchurch Road brought back into use, the roof replaced and improvements made to the outside area.
+Local Liberal Democrat councillors aimed to see a community room included as part of the plans for the building.

 A language and play storytime sessions, as well as local councillors' surgeries are held in the library.
 There are 15 public PCs and a WiFi network with free Internet access available.

 Ely

 Ely and Caerau Community Hub (Hyb Cymunedol Trelái a Chaerau) was situated at the junction of Cowbridge Road West and Grand Avenue, in Ely, serving a large area in the south west of Cardiff.
 Ely Library underwent development in 2014, moving into the Jasmine Centre on Cowbridge Road.
-The library, like others in the Cardiff area became a 'Hub' joining with other council services in one building.
+The library, like others in the Cardiff area became a 'hub', joining with other council services in one building.
 In May 2015 the pre-existing 1986 library (housed in a building designed by staff and students of the Welsh School of Architecture) was demolished.

-The library's range includes a range of fiction, non-fiction, books on CD and cassette and DVDs.
-The children's area has a selection of board, picture and story books, children's DVDs and talking books.
-Newspapers for adults and children are available to read in the library.
-Free Internet access is available on 16 computers, two of which are child-only computers.
-An adult reading group which meets at Ely Library.
-Language and play sessions, and holiday time activities are available for children.
+The library's range included a range of fiction, non-fiction, books on CD and cassette and DVDs.
+The children's area had a selection of board, picture and story books, children's DVDs and talking books.
+Newspapers for adults and children were available to read in the library.
+Free Internet access was available on 16 computers, two of which were child-only computers.
+An adult reading group met at Ely Library.
+Language and play sessions, and holiday time activities were available for children.

 Fairwater

 Fairwater Library Hub (Llyfrgell a Hyb Tyllgoed) stands on an elevated position opposite Fairwater Green in the heart of Fairwater in the western part of the city.

 The library was built in 1960, and for years librarians at Fairwater Library knew various submissions for refurbishments, without success until years later.
-A refurbishment scheme transformed the former library on Fairwater Green into a new Community Hub, opening in July, 2016.
+A refurbishment scheme transformed the former library on Fairwater Green into a new community hub, opening in July, 2016.

 There are seven computers with free access to the Internet.
 Language and play sessions for pre-school children are held at the library, and a children's area is available.
 Local councillors hold regular surgeries at the library.